RAK7437/RAK7437C LoRaWAN Configuration

 Advanced Settings (Optional)

-In Basics Station mode, RAK gateways provide several optional features that enhance deployment flexibility.
+In Basics Station mode, RAK gateways offer several optional features that enhance deployment flexibility.

-The features described below are optional and can be enabled to improve network security, enhance compatibility, and offer greater flexibility for specific deployment needs.
+The features described below are optional and can be enabled to improve network security, enhance compatibility, and provide greater flexibility for specific deployment needs.

 16 Channel